 Any employee who is not a confidential employee.
-Responsible Employees are required to immediately report to OIE all relevant details (obtained directly or indirectly) about an incident of sexual assault, intimate partner violence, and/or stalking that involves a UConn Health/ UConn student.
+Responsible Employees are required to immediately report to OIE all relevant details (obtained directly or indirectly) about an incident of sexual assault, intimate partner violence, and/or stalking that involve a UConn student.
 Reporting is required when the Responsible Employee knows or should have known of such incident.